maddy9859/devlog/README.md

 ## Usage

-Fork it and follow markdown or github style of documenting your stuff.
-Send PL's

 Start the server

 ```sh
 $ make server
 ```

-You should be on `jekyll` branch
+You should be on `master` branch when you are making changes or writing posts.

+To make a new post just create a file inside `_posts`.
+For example `2013-01-20-localstorage-manager.md`

+To push/deploy changes

 ```sh
 $ make deploy
 ```

+Fork it and follow markdown or github style of documenting your stuff.
+Send PL's

 ## Installation